mattcroat/joy-of-code/posts/svelte-attachments-explained/svelte-attachments-explained.md

 I like to think of them as `onMount` functions for elements, and in this post I'm going to show you why you would use them.

-A common use for lifecycle functions is integrating a third-party JavaScript library, so I'm going to use the JavaScript animation library [GSAP](https://gsap.com/) in the examples.

-You can try the examples in the [Svelte playground](https://svelte.dev/playground).
+A common use for lifecycle functions is integrating a third-party JavaScript library, so I'm going to use the JavaScript animation library [GSAP](https://gsap.com/) in the examples — you can try the examples in the [Svelte playground](https://svelte.dev/playground).

 Let's start by creating a box: